Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 And I was reporting it in 2022, 2023.

-What I wanted was for the people's stories to be interesting enough to carry the story, to carry the narrative, but also I wanted each person to be representative of a larger cross -section of the American working class, and so I started with data.
+And the way that I went about finding them was what I wanted was for the people's stories to be interesting enough to carry the story, that carry the narrative, but also I wanted each person to be representative of a larger cross-section of the American working class.

-There's a wonderful professor at Brigham Young University called Joe Price and he has a team of grad students who can help people like me who studied in the humanities and don't have a very good grasp of how to handle surveys.
+There's a wonderful professor at Brigham Young University called Joe Price, and he has a team of grad students who can help people like me who studied in the humanities and don't have a very good grasp of how to handle surveys.

 He helps you understand the sort of data bird's eye view.